Bunn/FCBCurrencyService/README.md

 # FCBCurrencyService
-Simple currency converter written in Swift
+Simple Swift currency converter using Yahoo Query Language (YQL).

 ### Installation
 Simply drag the `Library` folder to your project.